Baraduke: Gameplay

-Release

-Baraduke runs on Namco Pac-Land hardware, but with a video system that was also used in Metro-Cross and Dragon Buster (modified to support vertical scrolling and a 2048-color palette).
-In 1995, ten years after its original arcade release, it was ported to the X68000, and was also included in the fifth volume of the Namco Museum series on the PlayStation.
-It also appeared in Namco Museum Virtual Arcade on the Xbox 360, and most recently, as one of the games available in Pac-Man's Pixel Bash.

 Reception

 In Japan, Game Machine listed Baraduke on their September 1, 1985 issue as being the fifteenth most-successful table arcade unit of the month.

 Clare Edgeley of Computer and Video Games reviewed the arcade game in October 1985.
-She said there's "not much in the way of graphics" or "a story line", but "there's plenty of blasting material."
+She said there was "not much in the way of graphics [or] story line", but "there's plenty of blasting material."
 She called it a "reasonably fast, mildly addictive" game, but said it "hasn't got the qualities to take it into the top ten arcade games."

 In a 2016 retrospective, Federico Tiraboschi of Hardcore Gaming 101 compared the game to Nintendo's Metroid (1986), noting that Baraduke anticipated several elements of Metroid.
 He said "in both you play as a faceless space soldier in a bright-colored suit who travels inside a sprawling complex of caves full of weird alien creatures" and both later reveal the player character to be female.
 However, he said Baraduke "focuses more on the shooting than the exploration, which is there, but to a minimal extent" compared to Metroid.
 He also compared Baraduke to Capcom's Section Z (1985), released later the same year, noting that in "both games the players control a free-range spaceman with a jetpack traversing a number of sectors scrolling both horizontally and vertically," but "in Baraduke the player characters are affected by gravity and their gun's recoil."